How to start a bounce house business and get jumping

 - Draft a preliminary budget that outlines your expected costs for one bounce house, insurance, and a business license.

-Step 2: Set up your legal structure and licensing
+Step 2: How do you set up your legal structure and licensing?

 Secure your permits and tax ID

-First, get a free Employer Identification Number (EIN) from the IRS website.
+First, get a free Employer Identification Number (EIN) from the IRS.
 You need this for tax purposes and to open a business bank account.
-The process is online and takes just a few minutes.
+The online application takes minutes and issues your number immediately.

 Next, check with your city or county clerk for a general business license, which usually costs between $50 and $200 annually.
 You will also need special event permits to set up in public parks, so contact your local parks department for their specific rules and fees.